What you need to know in order to identify, trace and move your livestock and comply with current regulations

 You can find the General licence for the movement of pigs

 Sheep and goats

-The General Licence for the Movement of Sheep and Goats also has many similar conditions to the movement of cattle licence - eg types of movement permitted, the six day rule, and scheduled stops.
+The General Licence for the Movement of Sheep and Goats also has many similar conditions to the movement of cattle licence - eg types of movement permitted, the standstill rule, and scheduled stops.

 The main difference between the licences is the movement reporting requirements.
 You must report all movement of sheep or goats to Defra using the relevant movement document.
 There are additional report forms to complete if you are moving animals:

 - to market from a standstill - only applies to breeding rams